 reinstated as a result of Merit Commission or subsequent court action.

-A merit employee who has been reinstated shall be reinstated based upon the employees qualifying years of service.
-Employees shall have their service date adjusted to reflect all previous merit employment with Salt Lake County and/or UPD.
+A merit employee who has been reinstated shall be reinstated based upon the employees’ qualifying years of service.
+Employees shall have their service date adjusted to reflect all previous merit employment with Salt Lake County and/or UPD if hired by July 1, 2025.

 Merit employees who have been activated and go on leave without pay for the purpose of entering the Armed Forces must be reinstated in accordance with the provisions of the Uniformed Services Employment & Re-employment Rights Act, 1994; 38 U.S.C.; 4301-4333.
 If employees are reinstated, their pay shall be restored as follows: